Elizabeth Báthory: Veracity of accusations

-On the Contrary, Bathory's son-in-law Miklós Zrínyi had thanked Thurzo in a letter that he wrote to Thurzo, dated February 12, 1611, regarding how Thurzo was treating his mother-in-law post arrest.
-An excerpt from this letter states: "I heard the news of the shameful and miserable situation of my wife's mother, Mrs. Nádasdy (Elizabeth Bathory) in view of her immense, shameful deeds, I must confess that, regarding a penalty, you have chosen the lesser of two evils.
+On the contrary, Báthory's son-in-law Miklós Zrínyi had thanked Thurzó in a letter that he wrote to Thurzó, dated 12 February 1611, regarding how Thurzó was treating his mother-in-law post-arrest.
+An excerpt from this letter states:I heard the news of the shameful and miserable situation of my wife's mother, Mrs. Nádasdy [Elizabeth Báthory] in view of her immense, shameful deeds, I must confess that, regarding a penalty, you have chosen the lesser of two evils.
 The judgement of your Grace served us for the better, because it has preserved our honor and shielded us from too great a shame.
-When, in your letters, you made known to us the will of His Royal Majesty (King Matthias), including punishment by horrible, judicial torture, we, her relatives, felt that we must all die of shame and disgrace."
-This letter demonstrates that Thurzo didn't want to disgrace the Bathory name.
-And wanted to keep her crimes as far away from the public eye as possible.
+When, in your letters, you made known to us the will of His Royal Majesty (King Matthias), including punishment by horrible, judicial torture, we, her relatives, felt that we must all die of shame and disgrace.This letter demonstrates that Thurzó did not want to disgrace the Báthory name, and wanted to keep her crimes as far away from the public eye as possible.

-The investigation into Báthory's crimes, however, was sparked by insistent complaints from a Lutheran minister, István Magyari and Thurzó was also a Lutheran, which does not align with the notion of a Catholic/Habsburg plot against the Protestant Báthory family.
+The investigation into Báthory's crimes, however, was sparked by insistent complaints from a Lutheran minister, István Magyari, and Thurzó was also a Lutheran, which does not align with the notion of a Catholic/Habsburg plot against the Protestant Báthory family.
 However, religious tension was still a possible source of conflict, as the Báthorys were Calvinists rather than Lutherans.

 Thurzó, the investigator into the accusations, had political state ambitions that would benefit from disgracing Báthory.
 An ally of King Matthias, he had been involved in an assassination attempt on Báthory's cousin Prince Gábor, and he had ambitions for his son to become Prince of Transylvania, in competition with Elizabeth Báthory's son.
 Thurzó alleged that he found numerous dead and dying girls when he entered the castle, but Szádeczky-Kardoss argues that the physical evidence was exaggerated and Thurzó misrepresented dead and wounded patients as victims of Báthory.
 Landowners like Báthory were responsible for medical care of tenants, so sick and injured subjects were brought to her castles.
 Female landowners were charged with care of female patients.